hfloresr/Sandhog/docs/status.md

   * +5 for exiting through a gate
   * +25 for catching the pig
   * -1 for each action
+A symbolic representation of the state space is shown in figure 1.

 State Space: